Pokémon Trading Card Game: Gameplay

-Play alternates between players who may take several actions during their turn, including playing additional Basic Pokémon, evolving their Pokémon, playing Item cards, playing 1 Stadium card, playing 1 Supporter card, attaching a Pokémon Tool card to one of your Pokémon, attaching 1 Energy card, and using Pokémon Abilities and attacking.
-A player may also retreat their Active Pokémon, switching the Active Pokémon with one on the Bench by paying the Active Pokémon's retreat cost of a certain number of Energy.
-At the end of their turn, a player may use one of their Active Pokémon's attacks, provided the prerequisite number and types of Energy are attached to that Pokémon.
-Effects from that attack are then activated and damage may be placed on the Defending Pokémon; some attacks simply have effects but do not do damage, as they may be modified depending on whether the defender has a weakness or a resistance to the attacker's Pokémon type.
-Player ends their turn after they attach an Energy card to their Pokémon to attack the opposing, defending Pokémon.
-If they "Knock Out" the opposing Pokémon, they may take 1 prize card before ending their turn.
+Play alternates between players who may take several actions during their turn, including playing additional Basic Pokémon, evolving their Pokémon, attaching an Energy card, playing Trainer cards, and using Pokémon abilities and attacks.
+After Trainer cards are played, cards are discarded by effects from Trainer cards or Abilities, and after Pokémon were "Knocked Out", they are put into the discard pile.
+A player may also retreat their Active Pokémon, switching the Active Pokémon with one on the Bench by paying the Active Pokémon's retreat cost of a certain number of Energies.
+At the cost of ending the turn, players may use one of their Active Pokémon's attacks once the prerequisite number and types of Energy attached to that Pokémon is fulfilled.
+Effects from that attack are then activated and damage may be dealt on the defending Pokémon, which may modify based on the defender Pokémon's type weakness or a resistance policies, and/or by any other effects on the defending Pokémon.
+Players alternate attacking until a player wins either through one of the above win conditions or by concession.

 Card types

-All Pokémon cards depict one or multiple Pokémon from the Pokémon video games series, and they specify a name, an elemental type, one or more attacks and/or an Ability, and a certain amount of HP.
-Basic Pokémon are Pokémon that have not evolved and thus can be played directly onto the Bench.
-Each player may have up to six Pokémon in play at a time: one in the Active Spot and up to five on the Bench.
+Pokémon cards depict one or multiple Pokémon from the Pokémon franchise, one to two elemental types, one or more attacks and/or an Ability, and a certain amount of HP.
+Basic Pokémon are Pokémon that have not evolved and can be played directly onto the Bench; they have Stage 1, Stage 2, and/or special mechanic evolutions.
+Each player may have up to six Pokémon in play: one in the Active Spot and five on the Bench.